Voxicurse/FreakyTextGenerator/README.md

 A cute web tool that transforms normal text into "freaky" kawaii-style text.

 The Freaky Text Generator is a simple web application that adds cute, quirky modifications to your text.
-Available at [freaky.dpip.lol](https://freaky.dpip.lol), this tool lets you easily create text with kawaii-style decorations.
+Available at [freaky.dpip.lol](https://freaky.dpip.lol) or at [voxicurse.github.io](https://voxicurse.github.io/FreakyTextGenerator.io/), this tool lets you easily create text with kawaii-style decorations.

 ## Usage